 Plant bulbs in fall for blooms in spring

-Now is the time in most of the country when you can start looking for bulbs that will bloom in the spring.
+Now is the time in most of the country when you can plant bulbs that will bloom in the spring.
 The selections are amazing and almost every nursery has collections of mixed bulbs which include tulips, daffodils, hyacinth, and crocus as well as less familar species.
 I succombed to the impulse buy at Costco and got their 50 bulb mix of yellow and red rannumculus, forgetting temporarily(until I got home) that the ranunculus I planted last fall did not do well.
 In fact, I have not seen one, not one, ranunculus open it's flower.
 If the plants sent up leaves, the deer must have cropped them off as soon as they broke ground.
 Nonetheless, I am planting them again and hope to put some in around the new house to brighten up the heavy clay that the construction has left.

 This fall bulb selection looks really interesting.
 It is a bulb collection of wildflowers.
 The picture shows tulips, daffidols and crocus.There is no information of the species but since the flowers are supposed to naturalize and spread, I'm thinking it's worth a try.